-All employees are expected to serve as positive ambassadors for the District and appropriate role models for students, failure to do so could put an employee in violation of District policy.
-All employees are required to abide to District policy.
-Violation of District Policies and Procedures may result in disciplinary action up to and including termination of employment.
-All employees who have reason to believe that their on-line conduct has generated public or media attention are expected to immediately report their activity and attention generated to their supervisor.
+All staff are expected to serve as positive ambassadors for the technology center and appropriate role models for students.
+Failure to do so could put an employee in violation of technology center policy.
+This guidance and emphasis on personal judgment is provided because violation of technology center policies and procedures may result in disciplinary action up to and including termination of employment.
+All employees who have reason to believe that their online conduct has generated public or media attention are expected to immediately report their activity and attention generated to their supervisor.